Sufficient conditions for perfect mixed tilings: Intermediate results

 \subsection{Properties of robust tiling frameworks}

 In this section, we show three propositions about tiling frameworks.
 Recall that a vertex $v$ and an edge $f \not \ni v$ in a $k$-graph $\cJ$ are {linked} if there is an edge $e \in E(\cJ)$ with $v \in e$ and $|e \cap f| = k-1$.
 We also say that a vertex is linked if there exists an edge to which it is linked.
 Moreover, in a tiling framework (\cref{def:tiling-framework}), every vertex is linked to some edge of the clique hypergraph.
-The following two propositions are adapted from the work of the Lang and Sanhueza-Matamala~\cite[Propositions 3.6 and 7.8]{LS21}.
+The following two propositions are adapted from the work of Lang and Sanhueza-Matamala~\cite[Propositions 3.6 and 7.8]{LS23}.
 For sake of completeness, their proofs are included in \cref{sec:app-regularity}.
-The first result states that in a robust tiling framework, there are in fact many edges linked to each vertex. \begin{proposition}[Supersaturated linkage] Let $G$ be a $\mu$-robust $(\chi,\rho;t,\ell)$-tiling framework on $n$ vertices.
-Then every vertex of~$G$ is linked to at least $\mu' n^k$ edges in $K_k(G)$. \end{proposition} The second result states that the reduced graph of a robust tiling framework is again a tiling framework. \begin{proposition}[Reduced frameworks] Let $\ell, t \in \NATS$ and $1/n \ll \rho \ll 1/r \ll \mu, 1/\chi$.
-Let $G$ be a {$2\mu$-robust} $(\chi,\rho;t,\ell)$-tiling framework on $n$ vertices.
+The first result states that in a robust tiling framework, there are in fact many edges linked to each vertex. \begin{restatable}[Supersaturated linkage]{proposition}{propsupsatlink} Let $G$ be a $\mu$-robust $(\chi,\rho;t,\ell)$-tiling framework on $n$ vertices.
+Then every vertex of~$G$ is linked to at least $\mu' n^k$ edges in $K_k(G)$. \end{restatable} The second result states that the reduced graph of a robust tiling framework is again a tiling framework. \begin{restatable}[Reduced frameworks]{proposition}{propinheritframework} Let $\ell, t \in \NATS$ and $1/n \ll \rho \ll 1/r \ll \mu, 1/\chi$.
+Let $G$ be a $4\mu$-robust $(\chi,\rho;t,\ell)$-tiling framework on $n$ vertices.
 Let $(G,\cV)$ be a balanced $R$-partition, where $R$ has vertex set $[r]$.
-Then $R$ is a $\mu$-robust $(\chi,\rho;t,\ell)$-tiling framework. \end{proposition}
+Then $R$ is a $\mu$-robust $(\chi,\rho;t,\ell)$-tiling framework. \end{restatable}